atomicojs/atomico/README.md

 ### What are hooks?

-Gooks, allows to add states and effects(life cycle) to functional components, **allowing to reuse the logic between components in a simple and scalable way**.
+Hooks, allows to add states and effects(life cycle) to functional components, **allowing to reuse the logic between components in a simple and scalable way**.

 ### Why use hooks?